Welcome to CPSC 110

 To support you in preparing to do the graded problems we also provide a set of practice problems each week.
 These practice problems are available in the Coursera course.

-You are free to work the problem set together with one other student, but if you do so then:
+You are free to work the TA-graded problem sets together with one other student, but if you do so then:

 Note that what you are allowed to do is work together with another student.
 You should not just add your CS id on work someone else has done.
 Not only is that cheating, it is also simply foolish.
 You will not have learned what you needed to learn from having done the problem set.

-Problem sets will be spot graded.
-In any given virtual week you will have no less than a 25% chance of having some or all of your work graded.
+Problem sets may be spot graded.
+We hope to mark part of your problem set each week, but at a minimum you will have no less than a 25% chance of having some or all of your work graded.
 Note that this means you may not be graded every week, which in turn means that failing to hand in a single problem set could result in your losing a large fraction of the points allocated to problem sets.
 Do the problem sets, every week!

 Labs will meet throughout the term as shown on the Schedule page.
 You must go to the lab section for which you are registered.

 Each lab will comprise the design of one or more programs.
-Most labs will be stand-alone, but some labs will span two virtual weeks.
+Most labs will be stand-alone, but some labs will span two lab sessions.

 The intended grading scheme for this course is as follows: